Our staff will respond to your query promptly and provide detailed information to your questions.

 Norwegian Ferry boat

-All prices are for your voyage only, based on two people travelling together and sharing a twin cabin.
+All prices are for your voyage only, FROM PRICES, based on two people travelling together and sharing a twin cabin.
 Your voyage price includes: Voyage in a cabin grade of your choice including full board.

 Full board includes buffet breakfasts & lunches and a 3 course sit down dinner in the evening.
 You are presented a menu when you check in.
 Visiting 34 ports, Hurtigruten have an exceptional opportunity to get fresh produce from local suppliers everyday.
 This means delicious new and fresh ingredients, both from coastal and inland areas.